Ankhesenamun: Mummy KV21A

 DNA testing announced in February 2010 has generated speculation that Ankhesenamun is one of two 18th Dynasty queens recovered from KV21 in the Valley of the Kings.

 The two fetuses found buried with Tutankhamun have been proven to be his children, and the current theory is that Ankhesenamun, his only known wife, is their mother.
 However, not enough data was obtained to make more than a tentative identification.
 Nevertheless, the KV21a mummy has DNA consistent with the 18th Dynasty royal line.

 KV63

 After excavating the tomb KV63, it is speculated that it was designed for Ankhesenamun due to its proximity to the tomb of Tutankhamun, KV62.
 Also found in the tomb were coffins (one with an imprint of a woman on it), women's clothing, jewelry, and natron.
 Fragments of pottery bearing the partial name Paaten were also in the tomb.
 The only royal person known to bear this name was Ankhesenamun, whose name was originally Ankhesenpaaten.
 However, no mummies were found in KV63.

+Damnatio memoriae

+Ankhesenamun is believed to have married king Ay, Tutankhamun's successor after her husband's unexpected death.
+However, Ay and his army chief, Horemheb became political rivals at court during Ay's reign.
+Ay attempted to sideline Horemheb from the royal succession by naming General Nakhtmin as the "King Son".
+As Nozomu Kawai writes: "This title is undoubtedly superior to Horemheb’s status.
+Therefore, King Ay intended to relegate Horemheb to a less important position and replace him with Nakhtmin to carry out his functions.
+We do not know exactly when Nakhtmin was promoted, but this must have created Horemheb’s strong hostility against King Ay."

+When Horemheb instead came to power as Ay's successor and became the final king of the 18th dynasty of Egypt, he carried out a damnatio memoriae campaign against his rival Ay by usurping Ay's mortuary temple, desecrating Ay's WV23 royal tomb and erased as many inscriptions and depictions of Ay as possible in revenge.
+Ay's royal sarcophagus in his tomb was smashed into numerous fragments.
+However, Ankhesenamun also fell victim to Horemheb's anger at Ay's actions.
+As Nozomu Kawai writes: